NicoJanE/PY-Flask-FastApi-Template-Stack/Howtos/Setup.md

 >
 > I use a Powershell script like this to search for me projects [see here](https://github.com/NicoJanE/Powershell-Utilities/blob/master/FindStringInFile/findp.ps1)

 </details>

 <br>

 - In `compose_python_cont.yml` check the if the **published port** (5070 and 5670) suits for needs
 - Decide to run the container in release mode or Debug mode.
 In `compose_python_cont.yml` set:
   - For **Debug mode** set FLASK_ENV = ${debugModeOn}   (default)
   - For **Release mode** set FLASK_ENV =${debugModeOn}
-- Open a CLI the folder ` .\PythonWebService` and execute:  ``docker-compose -f compose_python_cont.yml up -d --build --force-recreate``
+- Open a CLI the folder `.\PythonWebService` and execute:
+``docker-compose -f compose_python_cont.yml up -d --build --force-recreate``
 - When Using **Release mode** you can enter in a browser: [localhost:5070](localhost:5070)
 - For **Debug mode** read [**3.
 Using VS Code**](#3-using-vs-code) section before starting the site, after running the remote debug action in VS Code you should be able to attach to the Web Site  [localhost:5070](localhost:5070)
-- Also after installation the Python application is available in the (host) folder `./PythonWebService/app` (Mount Bind)
+- Note that after installation, the Python application is available in the (host) folder `./PythonWebService/app` (Mount Bind)

 ---